Student Steering Committee

 Responsible for working with the Office of Alumni Affairs to plan a two-hour, mid-day kick off pep-rally for the campus community (in conjunction with the Office of the Chancellor, Chattanooga Athletics, Spirit Groups and Marching Mocs and Chattanooga officials) and at least one additional student-centered event outside of the office’s homecoming calendar that involve alumni.
 For each event, this person will coordinate event logistics, vendors/guest speakers/entertainment, supplies/facilities/security needs, risk management and event staffing needs; and develop a marketing plan for promotion.
 This person will also work to plan and work to incorporate alumni into student homecoming events.

-Responsible for maintaining and creating content for the official UTC Homecoming social media accounts, across platforms – including Twitter, Facebook, Instagram and Snapchat; work with event chairs to promote events and deadlines; responsible for developing and creating a series of videos, in collaboration with Mocs News and Office of University Relations to promote events and engage campus; maintain the official brand and theme of Homecoming, in collaboration with the Office of University Relations and Assistant Director – Outreach.
+Responsible for maintaining and creating content for the official UTC Homecoming social media accounts, across platforms – including Twitter, Facebook, Instagram and Snapchat; work with event chairs to promote events and deadlines; responsible for developing and creating a series of videos, in collaboration with Mocs News and Office of Communications and Marketing to promote events and engage campus; maintain the official brand and theme of Homecoming, in collaboration with the Office of Communications and Marketing and Assistant Director – Outreach.

 Responsible for all aspects of the 2017 Homecoming Court including but not limited to recruitment of applicants, application creation; soliciting references, management and recruitment of a selection committee, interview coordination, any and all communication related to Homecoming Court; work with the Social Media Chair to promote applications and voting; work with advisory team to create voting process via OrgSync; work to ensure court candidates attend specific Homecoming events and handle all day-of-game logistics related to the celebration of the court and crowning of the Top MOC and Homecoming Queen.